 Administration of Justice (ADJ) Club

 The ADJ Club is a social-service organization, whose membership is open to ADJ majors and other interested students.
-Major activities of this club include the Criminal Justice Career Fair in April and the Field Trip to Washington, DC in May.
-Fundraisers are held throughout the year, enabling members to defray costs during the field trip.
+Major activities of this club include the Criminal Justice Career Fair in April.
 The club also has a clothing line, "ADJ Gear," consisting of hats, t-shirts, golf shirts and sweatshirts.

 Contact: Gary L. Boyer, Sr., at (540) 863-2885

 The Dabney S. Lancaster Culinary Club is designed to enhance the culinary school experience by bringing teamwork, friendship and purpose into practical application.
 Students participate in civic events, fundraising opportunities and program activities in order to recognize the need to actively support skill development and local hunger.
 By participating, students elevate their level of professionalism and civic duty.

 Contact Phillip F. McManus, CWPC, CHE at (540) 863-2931

 The Forestry Club promotes a spirit of fellowship among students in the forestry program and furthers the education and enjoyment of its members in the field of renewable natural resources.
 In addition, the club encourages students in other programs to participate in its activities.
 Activities include Forestry Field Day, annual picnic, trash pick-up in the George Washington National Forest and participation in the Tri-State Annual Woodsmen's Competition.

 Contact Joe Thacker at (540) 863-2893